silksil/NOTES-CHEATSHEET/client/react/redux.md

 - Takes in two arguments: state and action.
 - Has a switch statement to check the action type.
 The type property value is used to calculate the next state.
 - Calculates the next state depending on the action type.
 When no action type matches, it should return at least an initial state.
-- Assure that the state is updated in an immutable way => copy curren state plus new data:
+- Assure that the state is updated in an immutable way => copy current state plus new data:
   - Array's: concat(), slice(), ...spread
   - Object's: object.assign() and ..spread